hkaloiva/bg-stremio-addon/README.md

 ```

 ## Configuration
-- OpenSubtitles
-  - `OPENSUBTITLES_API_KEY`: API key (override bundled/default if present)
-  - `OPENSUBTITLES_USER_AGENT`: e.g. `bg-stremio-addon 1.0`
 - Logging
   - `BG_SUBS_LOGLEVEL`: `INFO` (default) or `DEBUG` for verbose provider logs

 Required components and external services
 - Cinemeta metadata: the service reaches `https://v3-cinemeta.strem.io` (fallback `https://cinemeta-live.strem.io`) to resolve titles, years, and series context (SxxExx).
 - Provider sites: the scrapers contact UNACS, SubsSab, SubsLand, and Vlad00nMooo.
 Network access to these hosts is required.
-- Optional OpenSubtitles: if you provide `OPENSUBTITLES_API_KEY`, Bulgarian results from OpenSubtitles will enrich/backup legacy sources.
 - Runtime tools: the Docker image already includes `unrar` and `libarchive-tools` for archive extraction (`.rar`, `.7z`, `.zip`).

 ## How It Works
 1. Cinemeta metadata is fetched and normalized; series SxxExx context is derived when applicable.
 2. Providers are queried in parallel with short time budgets; results are deduplicated and scored (year match, basic heuristics).
-3. If nothing is found, OpenSubtitles is queried for Bulgarian entries.
-Results may also be enriched with OpenSubtitles.
-4. Each listed item carries a download token.
+3. Each listed item carries a download token.
 On download, archives are extracted, text is converted to UTF‑8, and returned with caching headers.

 Client compatibility (Omni/Vidi)
 - Omni: uses `GET /subtitles/{type}/{id}.json` and expects an object `{ "subtitles": [...] }` — provided.